Because ball pythons have a reputation for being difficult to feed, many new keepers are anxious to begin feeding trials.

 5. Wash your hands, clean up any mess and leave your snake alone.

 Always practice good hygiene when feeding your snake.
-Wash your hands afterwards (I always wear latex gloves during feeding just to make things easier), as well as the forceps.
+Wash your hands afterward (I always wear latex gloves during feeding just to make things easier), as well as the forceps.

 Also, it is important to note that rodents will occasionally leak blood, urine or feces during the feeding process.
 You’ll want to clean up any such messes promptly, but try to avoid bothering your snake in the process.
 Handling your snake after a meal can lead to regurgitation, so leave your snake to rest quietly for at least 24 to 48 hours after each meal.